Cray-HPE/docs-csm/operations/node_management/customize_pcie_hardware.md

 1. Since PoR systems are handled with defaults, at this point one should notice differing `PCI.DeviceID` values than the bolded entries in the Vendor and Bus ID table.

-1. After identifying which cards should be used for the management NICs, follow either of the below bullets depending on the scope of the PCIe card change:
+1. After identifying which cards should be used for the management NICs, follow either of the below options, depending on the scope of the PCIe card change:

     - If all NCNs have the same, common change (e.g. all NCNs use ConnectX-5s for their management NICs), update the main `/var/www/boot/script.ipxe` file and re-run `set-sqfs-links.sh`.